-These tarball and zip archives are provided at https://developer.download.nvidia.com/compute/cuda/redist/.
+These tarball and zip archives, known as binary archives, are provided at https://developer.download.nvidia.com/compute/cuda/redist/.

-These .tar.xz and .zip archives do not replace existing packages such as .deb, .rpm, runfile, conda, etc. and are not meant for general consumption, as they are not installers.
+These component .tar.xz and .zip binary archives do not replace existing packages such as .deb, .rpm, runfile, conda, etc. and are not meant for general consumption, as they are not installers.
 However this standardized approach will replace existing .txz archives.